Triple-T/gradle-play-publisher/README.md

 #### Uploading a pre-existing artifact

-By default GPP will rebuild your project before every release.
+By default, GPP will build your artifact on-the-fly as needed, per Gradle invocation.
 In advanced use cases, this might not be the desired behavior.
 For example, if you need to inject translations into your APK or App Bundle after building it but before publishing it.
 Or perhaps you simply already have an artifact you wish to publish.
 GPP supports this class of use cases by letting you specify a directory in which publishable artifacts may be found:

 ```kt
 play {